 Cirrhosis detection from CT scans

 Hepatic cirrhosis, also known as liver cirrhosis, is an advanced liver disease, affecting about 1 in 400 adults in the US.
 The standard examination used for patient diagnosis and treatment is abdominal computed tomography (CT).
 However, an accurate assessment of the liver’s condition takes time, depends on the user (hence lacks reproducibility), and may be inaccurate.
-In one of our projects, we addressed these research gaps and proposed an end-to-end and reproducible approach for detecting cirrhosis from CT.
+In one of our projects, we addressed these research gaps and suggested a complete, repeatable method for detecting cirrhosis using CT.